slelas/beeble/README.md

 # NOTE:
-Replace serviceBase in authService.js with localhost address of API
+Replace serviceBase in authService.js with localhost address of API.